HousedHorse/ling-midterm/README.md

 # Register

 - formal, informal
+- phonological reduction is usually informal register
+- flapping "tt" -> "dd"
+- unstressed vowel deletion
+- contractions

 # The Nature of Perspective Rules

+- one of the variants is prescribed
+  - this is the "right" way to do it

+# Gender Differences in Language Use

+- women use more conservative variants of stable sociolinguistic variables
+- girls use non-standard variables with peers
+- boys use non-standard variables with interviewers

 # Gender as a Factor in Linguistic Change

-# Gender Differences in Language Use
+- paradoxically, they are also further along than men in adjusting language